serVmik/python-project-83/README.md

 $ sudo -u postgres psql
 postgres=# ALTER ROLE postgres PASSWORD 'password';
 ```
-Next, create the database 'page_analyzer' and tables.
+Next, create the 'page_analyzer' database and tables.
-'make schema-db' command will create the tables in the 'page_analyzer' database:
+'make schema-db' command will create the tables only in the 'page_analyzer' database,
+but you may change database in file 'Makefile':
 ```
 $ sudo -u postgres createdb --owner=postgres page_analyzer
 $ make schema-db
 ```
-Create '.env' file in the root folder and add following variables:
+Create an '.env' file in the root folder and add the following variables to it:
 ```
 SECRET_KEY={secret_key}
 DATABASE_URL=postgresql://postgres:{password}@localhost:5432/page_analyzer